juicedata/juicefs-csi-driver/docs/en/guide/pv.md

   --from-file=application_default_credentials.json=application_default_credentials.json
 ```

-Now that the key file is saved in `gc-secret`, we'll reference it in `juicefs-secret`, this tells CSI Driver to mount the files into the mount pod, and set relevant environment variables accordingly:
+Now that the key file is saved in `gc-secret`, we'll reference it in `juicefs-secret`, this tells CSI Driver to mount the files into the Mount Pod, and set relevant environment variables accordingly:

 ```yaml {8-11}
 apiVersion: v1